Close

 • Introduction to business analytics

-• Commercial law Introduction to mathematical and statistical concepts, and economics
+• Introduction to mathematical and statistical concepts

 • Human resources management

-• Examination of organisational structure and culture
+• Organisational structure and culture

 • Business ethics